 V1 1251762227 eni-lq6mkcis - - - - - - - 1431280876 1431280934 - SKIPDATA

-For example, when you ping your instance (private IP of the network interface: 172.31.16.139) from your home computer (IP: 203.0.113.12), if the security group's inbound rule permits ICMP traffic, but its outbound rule does not, then response from your instance to the ping request is permitted as the security group is stateful.
+For example, if you ping your instance (private IP of the network interface: 172.31.16.139) from your home computer (IP: 203.0.113.12), and the security group's inbound rule allows the ICMP traffic while its outbound rule does not, your instance will respond to the ping request as the security group is stateful.

-Supposing that your network ACL permits inbound ICMP traffic but not outbound ICMP traffic, as the network ACL is stateless, response to the ping request will be discarded and will not be sent to your home computer.
-The following two flow log records will be displayed in the flow log:
+If your network ACL allows the inbound but rejects the outbound ICMP traffic, response to the ping request will be discarded and will not be sent to your home computer as the network ACL is stateless.
+In this case, the flow log has two records: